jatj/sdn_onos/INSTALL.md

 You can also use an specific release version with :VERSION_NUMBER, e.g. `sudo docker pull onosproject/onos:2.1.0`
 - Run a single instance of ONOS
 `sudo docker run -t -d -p 8181:8181 -p 8101:8101 -p 5005:5005 -p 830:830 --name onos onosproject/onos`

+    The previous command is configured with the following options:
+    1. -t will allocate a pseudo-tty to the container
+    1. -d will run the container in foreground
+    1. -p <CONTAINER_PORT>:<HOST_PORT> Publish a CONTAINER_PORT to a HOST_PORT so.
+Some of the ports that ONOS uses:
+        - 8181    for REST API and GUI
+        - 8101    to access the ONOS CLI
+        - 9876    for intra-cluster communication (communication between target machines)
+        - 6653    for OpenFlow
+        - 6640    for OVSDB
+        - 830     for NETCONF
+        - 5005    for debugging, a java debugger can be attached to this port

+    So with the previous command we are publishing the ONOS CLI, GUI, NETCONF, and Debugger ports.

 To run a released version use the :VERSION_NUMBER again, e.g. `sudo docker run -t -d -p 8181:8181 -p 8101:8101 -p 5005:5005 -p 830:830 --name onos onosproject/onos:2.1.0`